10 Annex 3: Horizon and layer designations

 contains organic matter that has at least partly been modified in-situ;

-soil structure and/or structural elements created by cultivation in ≥ 50% (by volume, related to the fine earth), i.e. rock structure, if present, in < 50% (by volume); cultivated mineral layers are designated A, even if they belonged to another layer before cultivation.
+soil structure and/or structural elements created by agricultural practices in ≥ 50% (by volume, related to the fine earth), i.e. rock structure, if present, in < 50% (by volume); cultivated mineral layers are designated A, even if they belonged to another layer before cultivation.

 E Mineral horizon;